DrBubblez/DrBubblez/ReadMe.md

 # 💫 About Me:
 I am a Junior Full-Stack Web Developer from Florida.
 I am currently focusing on solidifying my front-end skills to create fully responsive web applications.
-I also am looking for my first job opportunity to help cultivate my skills and become an accomplished developer.
-I first graduated from a Full-Stack Bootcamp and am filling the gaps I have from the fast-paced nature of the Bootcamp.
+My current goal is to secure a full-time position utilizing the skills I have obtained thus far.
+I first graduated from a full-stack boot camp hosted by The University of Central Florida.
 I love the challenge of learning and growing my skills and confidence in web development.
-If you want to collaborate send me a DM on LinkedIn or email me at harrisonminer59@gmail.com.
+If you want to collaborate, send me a DM on LinkedIn or email me at harrisonminer59@gmail.com.

 ## 🌐 Socials: